lsst-sqre/sqr-051/index.rst

 Successful authentication then sets a session cookie in the browser, which is used to authenticate subsequent requests until that cookie expires.
 Rather than asking each application to verify that authentication cookie, the authentication verification is provided by a central service.
 That service, Gafaelfawr, can be invoked in one of two ways: using OpenID Connect if the protected application supports it natively, or by using an NGINX ``auth_request`` handler and configuration on the ingress of the application.
+The ``auth_request`` handler approach is preferred for most Science Platform services.

 When an ``auth_request`` handler is used, the NGINX ingress for the Rubin Science Platform instance makes a subrequest to Gafaelfawr that includes the headers of the original browser request to the service URL.
 Gafaelfawr then locates the cookie, decrypts it, verifies the authentication credentials in that cookie, and (if successful) returns the results of that authentication verification in reply headers.